Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 Answer every question.
 Then start building.

+> I'm surprised the AI didn't mention this in the original lesson.
+Seems like the kind of thing you would ask your team, or coworking partner, or the kind of thing your project manager might ask you.
+Its kind of question that generates important questions!

 **Why this produces better results than jumping straight to implementation:**

 AI has now reasoned through the entire project before writing any code.
 When you ask it to implement a specific feature later, it already knows the data model, the constraints, the libraries, and what "done" looks like.
 It is far less likely to invent things or make inconsistent choices.

+> Doesn't this sound like a better path?
+It also gives you an opportunity to input, and ask questions.

 ---

 ### Strategy 2 — The Implementation Prompt

+> This is what Claude offered orignally.
+This is good prompting but it leaves out a lot of nuance gained from the previous strategy.

+> Not mentioned below Tip: Ask Claude to create a todo list when working on complex tasks to track progress and remain on track.

 Once context is established, use structured implementation prompts for each feature.
 This is what you reach for mid-project when you know exactly what you are building.